simon912/ETI-Assignment-1/README.md

 * Trip Status
   * Trip Status will be set to Pending after its published so that Passengers can enroll before the Trip is set to Active by the Car Owner
 * Update User Information
   * Only Mobile Number and Phone Number can be updated by the user
+* No Switching Back to Passenger
+  * Car Owner cannot go back to being Passenger
+* Deletion of User & Foreign Constraint
+  * Due to Foreign Constraint, if the user is already enrolled into a trip or has published a trip, they cannot delete their user even if they are over a year old
 ### User Microservice 🧍
 The **User Microservice** is designed to handle operations that mainly involves the User (Passenger & Car Owner).
 The following operations as well as the condition for them to work are: